 - Type of car you drive

 - Discount eligibility

-For this age group, the cheapest car insurance company is GEICO, with an average annual premium of $1,562 for comprehensive and collision coverage.
+For this age group, the cheapest car insurance company is GEICO, with an average annual premium of $1,562 for full coverage.
 The most expensive is Progressive, at an estimated $2,120.

 Cheapest Companies for an Individual 22-Year-Old Policy